JehovinSvjedok/SisakAdventure-main/README.md

 # Sisak Adventure

 ## Overview
 This project is a card-based roguelike game inspired by "Slay the Spire".
 Players will navigate through various screens to select characters, edit their decks, and engage in gameplay.

+## Team
+This project was developed by:
+- **Toni Jelavić**: Worked on the main game logic and player interactions.
+- **Luka Leon Grubišić**: Focused on the design and implementation of the game screens.
+- **Lovro Borić**: Handled the asset creation and integration, including images and sounds.

 ## Project Structure
 ```